Temporary Security Credentials

 Temporary security credentials are generated by AWS STS.
 By default, AWS STS is a global

-a single endpoint at
+service with a single endpoint at

-AWS STS API calls to endpoints in
+also choose to make AWS STS API calls to endpoints in any other supported region.
+This can

-This can reduce latency (server lag) by sending the requests to servers in a region that is
+reduce latency (server lag) by sending the requests to servers in a region that is

 geographically closer to you.
 No matter which region your credentials come from, they work